Gageperrin/it-notes/README.md

 # it-notes

-These are my personal notes that I have drafted to (1) outline the conceptual and technical aspects of various IT technologies and (2) prepare for sitting various exams.
+These are my personal notes that I have drafted to...

+(1) Provide basic and detailed information about the most significant cloud and DevOps technologies in the industry today.
+(2) Prepare for IT certification exams.
+(3) Demonstrate and share what I have learned as resources for others to use.

 They are taken from a variety of courses and documentation which are cited in each respective folder and file.
 These notes are purely for learning purposes and demonstration of knowledge.
 The holder(s) of the intellectual property rights to these courses may request for me to make the notes for their course content private if they so desire.

 Exam date log:
-* **AWS Solutions Architect Associate C02** - August 12th, 2020. - **PASSED**
+* **AWS Solutions Architect Associate C02** - August 12, 2020 - **PASSED**
 * **AWS Solutions Architect Professional C01** - October 23, 2020 - **PASSED**
+* **GCP Associate Cloud Engineer** - January 22, 2021 - **PASSED**

 Planned: